 Upload or download the Microsoft Project Mapping file

-The TFSFieldMapping command-line tool only works when run against an on-premises TFS.
+The TFSFieldMapping command-line tool works for only on-premises deployments.
 To run the tool, open a Command Prompt window where Team Foundation Server is installed.

 On a 32-bit edition of Windows, replace %programfiles(x86)% with %programfiles%.